Darvon-N Side Effects

 Applies to propoxyphene: oral capsule, oral suspension, oral tablet

-Along with its needed effects, propoxyphene (the active ingredient contained in Darvon-N) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by propoxyphene (the active ingredient contained in Darvon-N).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking propoxyphene:Rare
+You should check with your doctor immediately if any of these side effects occur when taking propoxyphene:Rare

 - Abdominal or stomach pain